10 Digital Asset Management Templates for Smarter File Tracking in 2026

 Why I like Notion‘s template

-I’m impressed by how Notion’s in-depth inventory insights make it much easier to monitor asset health and location.
+In my experience, Notion’s in-depth inventory insights make it much easier to monitor asset health and location.
 It allows you to quickly spot which asset needs maintenance or should be moved.
 With advanced filters, teams can minimize downtime and stay ahead of issues.
 Notion stands out for its detailed asset tracking and customizable database structure.

 5. ClickUp — Centralized asset knowledge hub with docs and bookmark integration